 I make my way through a large crowd to board.
-Despite colder weather than anticipated, the main deck is flooded with passengers.
+Despite hotter weather than anticipated, the main deck is flooded with passengers.
 Luckily, seating is available on the lower deck, along with panoramic windows for unobstructed views.
-There’s a fully stocked bar and snack stand with hot drinks and other refreshments available during the journey, too.
-I buy a coffee to warm up and grab an open seat.
+There’s a fully stocked bar and snack stand with cold drinks and other refreshments available during the journey, too.
+I buy a drink to cool off and grab an open seat.

 The narration during the cruise provides interesting insights to more than a dozen landmarks of historical significance, including extravagant estates, quaint villages surrounded by vineyards, orchards and other scenic sites.
 I catch views of the Rondout and Esopus Meadow lighthouses, Mills Mansion State Historic Site, a Vanderbilt mansion and Holy Cross Monastery.
 As we pass Esopus Island, I learn there’s camping on the island, which I hope to experience in the near future.

 Interested in exploring historic Kingston, but not looking for a boat ride?
 Parallel to the Hudson River Maritime Museum is the Trolley Museum of New York.
 On the weekends from May to October from 12 – 5 p.m., the Trolley Museum is open for historic trolley rides that take you throughout the district every half hour.

 If you’re looking for more to do in historic Kingston, you won’t have to go too far.
 Hutton Brickyards is a fun new venue that serves everything from glamping in cabins to nature-oriented experiences.
 At the venue, you can attend events or engage in a variety of experiences like hiking, kayaking, paddle-boarding and outdoor yoga.
 Also, at Hutton Brickyards is their chic restaurant that features wood-fired ovens and grills.